nessanaasc/ud036_StarterCode/README.md

 	- Use cd to navigate until the folder
 4. You can run the application with the following instruction: 'python entertainment_center.py'
 5. The website will open and you will see the movies
-6. You can click in the movie image to play a youtube video
+6. You can click on the movie image to play a youtube video

 ### More Information:
 1. This application contains the followings files: